 Final Call for World Cycling Forum Participation

-DOETINCHEM, the Netherlands – This is the final call for industry peers that want to take part in the World Cycling Forum on consumer centricity and increasing speed to market.
-This 2-day congress takes place on 7 and 8 June, 2017 in Porto, Portugal.
-There’s a huge interest from Europe, North America as well as Asia for this 1st World Cycling Forum but there are still seats left.
+DOETINCHEM, the Netherlands – This is the final call for industry peers that want to take part in the World Cycling Forum which is about how the cycling industry is to play its vital role in the fight against climate change.
+This 2-day congress takes place on 4 and 5 June 2019 in Rotterdam, the Netherlands.
+There’s a huge interest from Europe, North America as well as Asia for this 2nd World Cycling Forum but there are still seats left.

 The World Cycling Forum is organized by the World Federation of the Sporting Goods Industry (WFSGI) and Bike Europe.
 It is taking place at a unique and inspiring location; the former cruise liner ss Rotterdam.
 Registration for one of the seats that are left comes on a first come, first serve basis.
 The World Cycling Forum entrance fee stands at 850 euro for WFSGI Members (including cocktail party, BBQ dinner, 2x lunches and coffee breaks).
 Bike Europe subscribers: 1,050 euro; others: 1,250 euro (all excluding VAT).